martin-at-ipal/kindle-web-tools/README.md

 * [external link](https://wiki.mobileread.com/wiki/Kindle_Touch_Hacking#Search_Bar_Shortcuts) to more search bar codes

 ## Weird stuff
-* My screenshots were timestamped with `+0759` timezone (and I kept wondering why the clock on my Kindle is always a minute behind) until I fixed it by setting the time manually again. **For JavaScript, the Kindle's timezone is always UTC.** It means that inside JS, you can never deduce in which timezone you are!
+* My screenshots were timestamped with `+0759` timezone (and I kept wondering why the clock on my Kindle is always a minute behind) until I fixed it by setting the time manually again. **For JavaScript, the Kindle's timezone is almost always UTC.** It means that inside JS, you can never deduce in which timezone you are!
 The offset is determined when the user sets the time and it seems only a hidden setting.
 (It would be possible to get the offset from screenshots though - as we can work with iframes, load a content of file:///mnt/us and parse it, find filenames matching the screenshot pattern and _voilà_.)
+* `Date()` shows the correct date with the right timezone offset however, using `new Date()` ruins it.
+To reset, Home button and starting Web browser does the trick and `Date()` works again.
+WEIRD
 * I found no way to turn the backlight _completely_ off.